Malý Bor

 Malý Bor is a municipality and village in Klatovy District in the Plzeň Region of the Czech Republic.
 It has about 500 inhabitants.

 Malý Bor lies approximately 27 km east of Klatovy, 51 km south-east of Plzeň, and 102 km south-west of Prague.

-Administrative parts
+Administrative division

-Villages of Hliněný Újezd, Malé Hydčice and Týnec are administrative parts of Malý Bor.
+Malý Bor consists of four municipal parts (in brackets population according to the 2021 census):